SWAP (New Horizons): Overview

 Starting in 2012, while the rest of the spacecraft was in hibernation most of the time, SWAP was turned on to collect data about the Solar wind as it journeyed out to Pluto at 33 AU.
 SWAP recorded data about solar wind in the outer solar system and beyond Pluto, and some of the data that is sought about the solar wind are the proton density, speed, and temperature.

-One of the observations made with SWAP was that Pluto's interaction region on sunward was limited to an area of 6 Pluto radii (about 7000 kilometers); this was smaller than expected.
+One of the observations made with SWAP was that the cross-section of the Pluto's interaction region was limited to about six Pluto radii (about 7000 kilometers); this was smaller than expected.

 Design

 SWAP is a top-hat electrostatic analyzer.
 SWAP has a barrier known as the Retarding Potential Analyzer (RPA) that can be open or shut depending on the conditions.
 When closed ions must pass through the RPA before reaching the inner detectors.
 Beyond the orbit of Jupiter, it was not necessary to have the RPA engaged for measurements to protect the sensors from being overloaded.
 The RPA can protect the sensors from being overloaded by solar wind intensities that are too strong, as the device is also required to measure much fainter solar wind fluxes at 33 AU from Sun where Pluto would be at the time of the flyby, and even beyond.
 SWAP can detect ions up to 6.5 kiloelectron volts (keV).

 SWAP weighs 3.3 kilograms (7.3 pounds) and uses an average of 2.3 watts of spacecraft electrical power.

 Overall swap is designed to study the solar wind, including at the distant of 32 AU, and to study atmospheric loss from the atmosphere of Pluto.